Harsh-Vrdhn/TryHackMe/biohazard/README.md

    Now go to the study room:
        Enter the helmet flag and then
-       u have to download a file and u will get
-       SSH user: umbrella_guest
+       you have to download a file and you will get SSH user: umbrella_guest

   HIDDEN CLOSET: